-One of the most fundamental of these hurdles is insufficient cash flow.
+One of the most fundamental hurdles is insufficient cash flow.
 These small businesses often turn to customer relationship management (CRM) software to earn and sustain a higher return on investment.
 Rather than being the "relationship builder" that it was originally built to be, CRM is now a bloated catch-all playing servant to too many masters.

 Editor's note: Looking for a CRM solution that's right for your small business?
 Fill out the below questionnaire to have our vendor partners contact you with free information:

-Reason 2: Overcrowded databases
+Challenge 2: Overcrowded databases

 Human brains cannot connect with tens of thousands of leads at a time.
 According to evolutionary anthropologist Robin Dunbar, the human brain only has the capacity to develop meaningful relationships with 150 people.
-That being said, human connection and interpersonal communication make a major impact in all facets of life, including sales.
+That being said, human connection and interpersonal communication have a major impact in all facets of life, including sales.
 With the technologies available today, making those connections is nearly impossible.

 A larger database looks great for the marketers charged with generating more leads, but it can be detrimental to the people who are actually using it: the sales department.

-Reason 3: Inability to qualify good leads
+Challenge 3: Inability to qualify good leads

 In sales, knowing the right people to reach out to and the right time to do it is crucial.
 With the tools salespeople are using today, it's nearly impossible to know this.
 Research shows that 80% of sales require five follow-ups after the initial contact, but 44% of salespeople give up after the first attempt.